amalkani/RestAssuredSample/README.md

 Each team has the option to enable disable the flag for testing in any env but production.
 In production environment all three feature flag belonging to a namespace needs to be enabled for the feature to be enabled.

+##Assumptions##
+There is a hypothetical service that can create multiple environments There is no API to tear down Environments (marked as TBD in tests) There is no  Authentication for these API

 ##Stack##